An Angel’s Wish Gala Dinner – Dance

-We are proud to have provided nearly $35,000 over the last ten years for granting wishes to children who so desperately need a little happiness in their lives.
-This year we will be donating a timeshare in Hawaii for children’s wishes.
+Christina was granted a wish and as a family, it was a profound experience that created memories that we still hold dear.
+In her honor we are proud to have provided nearly $38,000 over the last 11 years for granting wishes to children who so desperately need a little happiness in their lives.
+This year we will be donating a timeshare in Hawaii to be used for children’s wishes.

 St. Baldrick’s Foundation